Dental Implants Near You: What You Need to Know

 3. Uncovering the Abutment & Tooth Fabrication

-The next step in dental implant surgery is the uncovering of the abutment so a mold for the new tooth can be made.
+The next step in dental implant surgery is the uncovering of the implant so a mold for the new tooth can be made.
+An impression is taken to facilitate the fabrication of the custom abutment and crown.
 At DGY Dentistry Ann Arbor, we use porcelain crowns to achieve a beautiful and natural-looking smile.
+These porcelain crowns are highly refined and fabricated in a local lab to ensure that only the finest materials are used.

 4. Cementation of New Tooth